TACC/coe-332-sp21/docs/week09/kubernetes_pod.rst

     NAME          READY   STATUS    RESTARTS   AGE
     hello-label   1/1     Running   0          4m58s

-We can also just use the label name to filter with the syntac ``--selector "<label_name>"``.
+We can also just use the label name to filter with the syntax ``--selector "<label_name>"``.
 This will find any pods with the label ``<label_name>``, regardless of the value.